RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  The contract is breach or repudiated.
       -  Their consent was vitiated.
       -  A contingency is fulfilled providing a right to terminate.
-      - But sometimes the plaintiff’s choice is restricted.
+      - But sometimes the plaintiff's choice is restricted.
     - If seller affirms:
       -  Right to terminate is surrendered.
       -  Seller can sue for damages.
       -  Parties obliged to continue performing
     - A second breach will create a fresh right to terminate.
     - Foran v Wight (1989) 168 CLR 385
-      - ‘Although he may do so, the other party does not have to accept the repudiation.
+      - 'Although he may do so, the other party does not have to accept the repudiation.
       - He may continue to treat the contract as on foot and hold the party guilty of repudiation to the performance of his obligations.
       - If those obligations remain unperformed when the time for performance arrives, the anticipatory breach will be converted into an actual breach.
       - If the other party keeps the contract alive, he does so not only for his own benefit but also for the benefit of the party guilty of repudiation.
   - Bowes v Chaleyer (1923) 32 CLR 159
     - Purchaser agreed to buy 1,800 yards of French tie silks.
-    - Half to be delivered ‘as soon as possible’ – Balance to be delivered in a single delivery within 2 months.
+    - Half to be delivered 'as soon as possible' – Balance to be delivered in a single delivery within 2 months.
     - Purchaser repudiated the agreement – Seller affirmed.
     - Seller delivered the silks in three deliveries.
     - Purchaser terminated.
   - Coastal Estates Pty Ltd v Melevende [1965] VR 433
-    - ‘In my opinion, affirmation as a defence to a claim to rescind a contract rests on the principle that having elected to adhere to a contract after discovery of the falsity of the representations inducing it, the right to rescind is lost.
+    - 'In my opinion, affirmation as a defence to a claim to rescind a contract rests on the principle that having elected to adhere to a contract after discovery of the falsity of the representations inducing it, the right to rescind is lost.
     - In other words affirmation is the determination of an election by affirming the contract.
-    - Affirmation may take the form of an express communication from the representee that he has elected to treat the contract as binding, or conduct of his in relation to the contract or its subject matter from which the proper inference is that he has so elected.’
+    - Affirmation may take the form of an express communication from the representee that he has elected to treat the contract as binding, or conduct of his in relation to the contract or its subject matter from which the proper inference is that he has so elected.'
 (452, Adam J)
   - Termination: RESTRICTIONS: Ready, Willing and Able
     - Focusing now on the right to terminate for breach or repudiation, the party who has such a right will not be able to terminate the contract if they are not ready, willing and able to perform it.
-    - A plaintiff who wishes to elect for breach or repudiation must be ‘ready, willing and able’ to perform their own obligations at the time of election.
+    - A plaintiff who wishes to elect for breach or repudiation must be 'ready, willing and able' to perform their own obligations at the time of election.
       - Psaltis v Schultz (1948) 76 CLR 547
-        - ‘To be ready and willing to perform a contract a party must not only be disposed to do the act promised but also have the capacity to do it.
+        - 'To be ready and willing to perform a contract a party must not only be disposed to do the act promised but also have the capacity to do it.
-        - But the tenor of the promise will show when and how the act is to be performed and it is to that time and mode of performance that the capacity and disposition to fulfil the promise are to be directed.’
+        - But the tenor of the promise will show when and how the act is to be performed and it is to that time and mode of performance that the capacity and disposition to fulfil the promise are to be directed.'
 (560, Dixon J)
     - The extent to which the plaintiff must be ready, willing and able to perform depends upon the circumstances.
       -  Was the plaintiff was due to perform any essential obligations before or at the time of the default?
       -  Had the plaintiff breached the contract?
       -  Relationship between the parties.
     - DTR Nominees Pty Ltd v Mona Homes Pty Ltd (1978) 138 CLR 423
-      - DTR’s incorrectly subdivided land in 2 stages.
+      - DTR's incorrectly subdivided land in 2 stages.
-      - Mona purported to terminate for DTR’s incorrect interpretation of the contract, asserting repudiation.
+      - Mona purported to terminate for DTR's incorrect interpretation of the contract, asserting repudiation.
-      - DTR had not repudiated the contract – Mona’s termination was unlawful.
+      - DTR had not repudiated the contract – Mona's termination was unlawful.
-      - DTR purported to terminate for Mona’s unlawful termination.
+      - DTR purported to terminate for Mona's unlawful termination.
     - Rawson v Hobbes (1961) 107 CLR 466
-      - ‘One must be very careful to see that nothing but a substantial incapacity or definitive resolve or decision against doing in the future what the contract requires is counted as an absence of readiness and willingness.’
+      - 'One must be very careful to see that nothing but a substantial incapacity or definitive resolve or decision against doing in the future what the contract requires is counted as an absence of readiness and willingness.'
 (481, Dixon J)
     - Psaltis v Schultz (1948) 76 CLR 547
       - It is enough that he is not presently incapacitated from future performance and is not indisposed to do, when the time comes, what the contract requires.
     - Foran v Wight (1989) 168 CLR 385